Theophilus Thompson (physician)

 Theophilus Thompson, M.D., F.R.S.
-(1807–1860) was a prominent London physician of the Victorian era known for his writings on tuberculosis and influenza.
+(1807–1860) was a London physician of the Victorian era known for his writings on tuberculosis and influenza.

 Biography

 Early life

 Thompson was born on 20 September 1807 at Islington, London to Nathaniel Thompson (1761-1825), a textile merchant and member of the London stock exchange, and Nathaniel's wife Margaret Maw (d.
 1811).
 He grew up in a religious household, and his upbringing after the premature death of his mother was overseen by his older brother Thomas Thompson (1785-1865), a well-known philanthropist of religious causes.
 As such, he grew up with Thomas Thompson's daughter Jemima Luke (née Thompson) (1813-1906), who was less than six years behind Theophilus in age, and who became a popular writer of children's hymns, religious studies, and other works.
 After studying medicine at St. Bartholomew's Hospital in Smithfield, London, Theophilus attended the University of Edinburgh, where in 1830 he received his M.D. degree.
 He also studied in Paris under the French physicians Gabriel Andral, and Guillaume Dupuytren, and attended lectures given by the zoologist Isidore Geoffroy Saint-Hilaire at the Jardin des Plantes.